From COS-2 Notifications to Data Collections

 At first opening the Activation Workspace has the Data Collection “Acquisition/Dataset” enabled by default and, as a result, all found and notified acquisitions that have passed the 2 essential preliminary steps (import + harvesting + calibration) to become a Dataset are presented to the user.
 Datasets are listed in the Results tab (see following section about Search and Results tab) with full metadata available.
 By selecting instead the “Activation” Data Collection and then the “Areas” subclass, the Results panel is then refreshed and only the list of all the vector layers representing the Disaster zones of the activation is given.
 Instead, the “Information” subclass will provide a Pinpoint that geolocates the disaster with activation information included as metadata.

 Activation, Acquisition and Value Added Products Data flow

-To manage multiple types of Documents and Data Items, different types of Data Flow must exist in the PE within a Charter activation.
+To manage multiple types of Documents and Data Items, different types of Data Flow must exist in the ESA Charter Mapper within a Charter activation.
 Data flows depend on the nature of the COS-2 notification and are classified in three types: